X-zhangyang/Real-World-Masked-Face-Dataset/README.md

 Contact: Baojin Huang, Email: huangbaojin@whu.edu.cn

-In order to further expand this dataset, everyone is welcome to send personally collected pictures of masks to x_zhangyang@whu.edu.cn by email, and we will process the received pictures uniformly.
+In order to further expand this dataset, everyone is welcome to send personally collected pictures of masks to huangbaojin@whu.edu.cn by email, and we will process the received pictures uniformly.

 ## Download Datasets